AlvinBLin/reservoir-computing/README.md

 This project investigates the application of Reservoir Computing (RC) in modeling nonlinear dynamical systems.
 We contrast the "Classic" stochastic approach (ESN) with the "Next-Gen" deterministic approach (NVAR) to demonstrate how each captures chaotic attractors for autonomous forecasting.

+## Project Objective

+The primary goal of this project is to evaluate and compare two distinct Reservoir Computing frameworks in the task of autonomous time-series forecasting.
+We investigate how these methods "unfold" the hidden states of chaotic systems (like the Lorenz63 attractor) into a feature space that allows for long-term prediction without explicit knowledge of the underlying physical equations.

 ## Introduction

 Chaotic systems are characterised by their sensitivity to initial conditions.
 Reservoir Computing provides a computationally efficient alternative to traditional RNNs.